DeNA LLM Study Part 1: LLM Fundamentals and 2025 AI Landscape

 Important: LLMs operate on tokens, not words.
 English: 1 word ≈ 1 token, Korean: 1 word ≈ 2-3 tokens.

-Since 2024, large models have been adopting MoE architecture:
+Since 2024, most large models have moved to an MoE architecture.
+The idea is simple.

 graph TD